Spenny1068/PD-PAL/README.md

 :)

-Tests push by William H. from both laptop and library
+Test push by William H. from laptop, library, and home.

 Test push by Julia